Anthhon/calculator/README.md

 # Calculator

-'Calculator' is a terminal based calculator implemented entirely in C.
+`Calculator` is a terminal based calculator implemented entirely in C.

 ## Usage